 One Sunday afternoon, Grandmother was telling us about an adventure involving one of our most lively family members, a Great Aunt.
 My Grandfather, a quiet man who seldom chimed into the revelry, brought an abrupt end to my afternoon entertainment.
 He summed up the saga abruptly, “That woman’s ego took her down like the Titanic.”
 Bam.
 End of story.

 As a 10-year old, I got the message loud and clear.
 Pride is “bad”.
 Don’t let your ego get in the way.
 Be humble.

 As an organization scales, it’s important for leaders to revisit and reinforce the value of humility.
 What does humility really look like?
 Why is this a valuable trait for leaders in any organization?
 How do we all stay mindful of keeping a humble spirit?

 In the book, Leading with Humility, Rob Nielsen says the overly self-confident leader is often the top down leader.
 And, as we know, that model is so 80’s in the world of the “what works best” playbook of leadership.
 However, humility does not mean being a doormat, wishy-washy or seeking others’ approval.

-In her article published in Fast Company, author Gwen Moran adequately described six ways we can stay humble, and she argues that humility makes us better leaders.
+article published in Fast Company, author Gwen Moran adequately described six ways we can stay humble, and she argues that humility makes us better leaders.
 I’ve selected three of her suggestions highlighted below.
 In addition, I’ve added my own advice based on experiences that apply to the organizations and leaders I work with daily.